-While good sleep is essential for everyone, medical issues or not, for people doing keto with weight loss in mind sleep is extra crucial: people who are sleep deprived or suffer from a circadian rhythm disorder (read more about that here) are more likely to stall in their weight loss journey and even store extra body fat.
+Good sleep is essential for everyone.
+But for people doing keto with weight loss as a goal, sleep is crucial: people who are sleep deprived or suffer from a circadian rhythm disorder are more likely to stall in their weight loss journey and even store extra body fat.

 Chronic sleep deprivation:

 - produces less growth hormone